NoviceWriter2003/Farhang-e-Mua-arifat-experimental-/README.md

 # Farhang-e-Mua'arifat

 </head>
 <body>
   <header>
     <h1>Farhang-e-Mua'arifat</h1>
-    <p>Your Gateway to Understanding: An English-to-Urdu Fantasy Dictionary</p>
+    <p>Your Gateway to Understanding: An English-to-Urdu Dictionary</p>
   </header>
   <main>
     <h2>Welcome to Farhang-e-Mua'arifat</h2>
     <p>
-      Explore the rich world of English-to-Urdu translations focused on fantasy and literature.
+      Explore the rich world of English-to-Urdu translation.
       A collaborative effort to bridge languages and cultures.
     </p>
     <a href="https://github.com/your-username/Farhang-e-Mua-arifat" class="cta-button">